Worried about mortgage arrears? Call MABS today on 0761 07 2000.

 Further provisions of the Act, which are not yet in effect, will place extra obligations on landlords as regards termination of tenancies.

 Tenancies run in 4-year cycles.
 During the first 6 months of a tenancy, the landlord can ask you to leave without giving a reason (unless you have a fixed-term tenancy) but must serve a valid written notice of termination, allowing a minimum 28-day notice period.

 For a tenancy that has lasted between 6 months and 4 years – known as a Part 4 tenancy – the landlord can end it only in the following circumstances:

 or for the following specific purposes:

 When the 4-year cycle of the tenancy has ended, a new tenancy starts, known as a further Part 4 tenancy.
 As at the start of your original tenancy, your landlord may end this tenancy at any time during the next 6 months without having to give a reason – though you must now get 112 days’ notice (16 weeks).
 After 6 months you again acquire security of tenure and you are now 6 months into a further 4-year cycle.

-If the landlord needs the property for him/herself or for an immediate family member, you must be given the following information in writing, along with the notice of termination:
+If the landlord needs the property for their own use or for an immediate family member, you must be given the following information in writing, along with the notice of termination:

 You must also be told that if the person leaves within 6 months and you have given the landlord your contact details, the landlord must offer you a tenancy.
 However, this requirement does not apply if your tenancy is being ended due to a breach of your obligations, overcrowding, the property being sold, or change of use.